pwbriggs/music-assistant.github.io/docs/faq/groups.md

 ## Manual Sync

-These are temporary group players that are configured via the [Player List](ui.md#player-list) or HA action.
-They provide a very flexible way to create and destroy groups as the players can be added or removed at any time.
+These are temporary Sync Group players that are configured via the [Player List](ui.md#player-list) or HA action.
+They provide a very flexible way to create and destroy Sync Groups as the players can be added or removed at any time.

 ### Features